How to Make Vape Juice

 That being said, there are things that can go wrong, and sometimes the process of tinkering and re-mixing can become tedious and tiring.
 Not all vapers are built to create their own DIY e-liquid.
 Those who are not cut out for it may try to make their own, but in the long run, it’s better for them to trust big companies with experience that have a host of flavors to choose from.

 Important Notice: If you attempt to follow the instructions in this guide, you’re doing it at your own risk.
 VapingDaily.com can under no circumstances be held responsible for any injuries or damage caused by the use, misuse of the info contained on this page.
-Also, remember that nicotine is addictive, and can lead to dependency or even health risks.
+Also, remember that mixing own e-juice is meant for personal consumption.
+Don’t think about selling the juices as this is illegal.